-- 13.1 An in-year admission application is one for admission to Reception Year submitted after the first day of term in September, or for admission to any other year group.
-This is also known as admission 'outside the normal admission round'. - 13.2 Parents should note that the PAN set for Reception Year only applies for the duration of the school year of entry (i.e. to applications both in and outside of the normal admission round to Reception Year only).
-Such applications may be refused where there are no places remaining with the PAN set for that intake. - 13.3 Where applications are made for admission to any year group other than Reception Year, the child will be admitted to the Academy unless admitting an additional child would prejudice the efficient provision of education, and/or the efficient use of resources. - 13.4 Where there are multiple applicants for a year group other than Reception Year, and the Academy has determined that only a lower number of additional children can be admitted without prejudicing the efficient provision of education, and/or the efficient use of resources, the Academy will apply the oversubscription criteria to determine which of the children are offered a place. - 13.5 The admission arrangements that will apply will be those determined for Reception Year that school year.
+An in-year admission application is one for admission to Reception Year submitted after the first day of term in September, or for admission to any other year group.
+This is also known as admission 'outside the normal admission round'

+Parents should note that the PAN set for Reception Year only applies for the duration of the school year of entry (i.e. to applications both in and outside of the normal admission round to Reception Year only).
+Such applications may be refused where there are no places remaining with the PAN set for that intake.

+Where applications are made for admission to any year group other than Reception Year, the child will be admitted to the Academy unless admitting an additional child would prejudice the efficient provision of education, and/or the efficient use of resources.

+Where there are multiple applicants for a year group other than Reception Year, and the Academy has determined that only a lower number of additional children can be admitted without prejudicing the efficient provision of education, and/or the efficient use of resources, the Academy will apply the oversubscription criteria to determine which of the children are offered a place.

+The admission arrangements that will apply will be those determined for Reception Year that school year.

-- 13.6 Applications for in-year admission must be made directly to the Academy by completing the electronic In-Year Application Form.
-This form and further guidance on the process is available on Academy's website here. - 13.7 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation should be submitted in support of the application, should the oversubscription criteria need to be applied.
+Applications for in-year admission must be made directly to Academy by completing and submitting an In-Year Primary School Admission Form.
+This form and further guidance on the process is available on the Academy website, which can be accessed here.

+Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation should be submitted in support of the application, should the oversubscription criteria need to be applied.
 This documentation should be submitted at the same time as the application.
-If it is not, there will be a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one. - 13.8 It is hoped that parents will be notified in writing of the outcome of applications for in-year application within 10 school days of receipt of the application.
-In any event, parents will be notified of the outcome in writing within 15 school days of receipt of the application. - 13.9 Where a place is offered, arrangements will be made for the child to be admitted and start school as soon as possible, particularly where they are not currently attending school. - 13.10 Where the application is refused, parents will be provided with the reasons why the admission of their child would prejudice the efficient education of others, and/or the efficient use of resources, so that they can properly consider whether to exercise their right to appeal (as set out further below).
+If it isn't, there will be a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one.

+It is hoped that parents will be notified in writing of the outcome of applications for in-year application within 10 school days of receipt of the application.
+In any event, parents will be notified of the outcome in writing within 15 school days of receipt of the application.

+Where a place is offered, arrangements will be made for the child to be admitted and start school as soon as possible, particularly where they are not currently attending school.

+Where the application is refused, parents will be provided with the reasons why the admission of their child would prejudice the efficient education of others, and/or the efficient use of resources, so that they can properly consider whether to exercise their right to appeal (as set out further below).

-14 Waiting List
+Waiting List